jgressmann/Weather/Readme.md

 And finally start

 ```
-$ rf24-tcp
+$ rf24-tcp | tee sensor.log
 ```

-to dump TCP messages to console.
+to dump TCP messages to console and file.

 ## Troubleshooting

+Let's face it.
 Things don't always work perfectly.
 For radio related issues there are two helper programs available to track down communication issues.

-The are `rf24-ping` which sends a continous ping message to the broadcast address.
+`rf24-ping` continously sends ping messages to the broadcast address.

-Things are going to go wrong at some stage.

-There are two helper programs `rf24-ping` and `rf24-echo` each for the RPI and the device.
+`rf24-echo` prints whatever it receives to stdout/USART0.

+## License

+This software and documentation is available under the [MIT license](https://opensource.org/licenses/MIT)